 The Harriet E. Jacobs Memorial Mace

-Carried at Commencement and other University celebrations, the University Mace is crowned in gold and bears the two dominant emblems: the seal of the State of Rhode Island and the seal of Bryant University.
+Carried at Commencement and other University celebrations, the University Mace is crowned in gold and bears two dominant emblems: the seal of the State of Rhode Island and the seal of Bryant University.
 The mace was donated by Bryant's third president, E. Gardner Jacobs and his sister, Mrs. Dorothy J. Lederer, in memory of their mother, Harriet E. Jacobs.

 The President's Chair

-The President's Chair, a gift to the University from Priscilla Angelo and her husband, John Eng-Wong, is used on ceremonial occasions.
+The President's Chair, a gift to the University from Priscilla Angelo and her husband, John Eng-Wong, is used at ceremonial occasions.
 It is a Victorian-style gentleman's chair rendered in walnut and copied from an original French design from the period of Bryant's founding in 1863.
 The carved crest top includes the Bryant University bronze seal.